Teenage substitute Juwara helps Bologna beat Inter 2-1 - WHIZ News

 The penalty was among a number of chances Inter missed and it was left to rue its profligacy as Bologna leveled in the 74th.

-An awful clearance from Gagliardini came out to the 18-year-old Juwara who fired it in powerfully for his first Serie A goal.
+An awful clearance from Gagliardini came out to Juwara who fired it in powerfully for his first Serie A goal.

 Moments later, Inter was also down to 10 men when defender Alessandro Bastoni was shown a second yellow for a foul on Juwara and sent off.